coverclock/com-diag-diminuto/README.md

 Pools.
 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/tst/unittest-ipc-ancillary.c>
-* The Diminuto IPC Scatter/Gather unit test similarly uses a lot of Diminuto features and are also multi-process.
+* The Diminuto IPC Scatter/Gather unit test similarly uses a lot of Diminuto features and is also multi-process.
 It has a useful implementation of Diminuto List pools, and support for Records, Segments, and I/O vectors, used to implement scatter/gather I/O. (It was eventually mainstreamed into the Diminuto library as the Scatter/Gather feature.)